Offline mode

 About the Author

-Dr. F. David, MD is a board-certified infectious disease specialist focused on sexually transmitted infections, diagnostic testing, and public health education.
-His work emphasizes practical, stigma-free sexual health information that helps readers make confident decisions about testing and treatment.
+Dr. F. David, MD is an infectious disease specialist who is board-certified.
+He focuses on sexually transmitted infections, diagnostic testing, and teaching the public about health.
+His writing focuses on sexual health information that is useful and free of stigma, so that readers can make informed choices about testing and treatment.

 Reviewed by: Sarah Mitchell, MPH | Last medically reviewed: March 2026